 Biologic Allograft Sources

-Biologic allograft material is available from a number of companies which distribute these products to physicians for use in anti aging medicine therapies.
-Products are strictly compliant with FDA standards under Current Good Manufacturing Practice (cGMP) regulations.
-FDA Regulations concerning these products are always changing affecting the availability of products and therapies.
+Biologic allograft material is available from a growing number of companies which distribute these products to physicians for use in regenerative medicine therapies.
+Many products are delivered cryopreserved on dry ice and are strictly compliant with FDA standards under Current Good Manufacturing Practice (cGMP) regulations.
+The few FDA approved and FDA RMAT products available do not currently require cryopreservation and are also strictly compliant with FDA standards under Current Good Manufacturing Practice (cGMP) regulations.